 Attached Disk Options

-All of the current MPC models and the Akai Force support SD cards and USB drives, and all except the MPC One support installing an optional internal SATA disk.
+All of the current MPC models and the Akai Force support USB drives, and all except the MPC One support installing an optional internal SATA disk.
+All models other than the MPC Key 61 also support SD cards.
 It’s worth noting that while the MPC One supports USB drives, it has just a single USB 2.0 port instead of the dual USB 3.0 ports found on all other MPC models (although all models now support use of USB hubs to extend the number of available ports).

 Pros & Cons of Each Disk Type